IT0110 – Acceptable Use of Information Technology Resources

 - University Rights

 - The University reserves the right to access, monitor, review, and release the contents and activity of an individual User’s account(s) as well as that of personal Internet account(s) used for University business.
 The University reserves the right to access any University owned resources and any non-University owned resources on University property, connected to University networks, or containing University data.
 This action may be taken to maintain the network’s integrity and the rights of other authorized Users.
 Additionally, this action may be taken if the security of a computer or network system is threatened, misuse of University resources is suspected, or The University has a legitimate business need to review activity or data.
-This action will be taken only after obtaining approval from the Campus Authority, an authorized University office (e.g. Office of General Counsel, or Audit and Consulting Services), or in response to a subpoena or court order.
+This action will be taken only after obtaining approval from the Campus Authority, an authorized University office (e.g. Office of General Counsel, or Office of Audit and Compliance), or in response to a subpoena or court order.

 - Copyrights and Licenses